Skip to main content

 The Challenge of the Blood-Brain Barrier

 The long-term safety and efficacy of peptide delivery become even more complex when the target is the central nervous system (CNS).
-The (BBB) is a highly selective, dynamic interface that strictly regulates the passage of substances from the circulation into the brain.
+The blood-brain barrier (BBB) is a highly selective, dynamic interface that strictly regulates the passage of substances from the circulation into the brain.
 It effectively excludes more than 98% of small-molecule drugs and virtually all large-molecule therapeutics, including peptides.
 This presents a formidable challenge for treating neurological conditions.

-Strategies to bypass or modulate the BBB introduce their own set of long-term safety considerations.
-Intrathecal delivery, which involves injecting the therapeutic directly into the cerebrospinal fluid, bypasses the BBB but carries risks associated with lumbar puncture and can lead to uneven distribution within the CNS.
 The use of viral vectors like AAVs to deliver genetic material that codes for a therapeutic peptide offers the potential for long-term expression after a single administration.
 However, this approach carries long-term safety questions related to the potential for immunogenicity against the viral vector itself, insertional mutagenesis (the risk of the vector integrating into the host genome and disrupting a critical gene), and the long-term consequences of sustained, non-physiological expression of the peptide within the CNS.

 Nanoparticle-based strategies that use receptor-mediated transcytosis to “trick” the BBB into transporting them across are also in development.
 The long-term safety of these approaches requires understanding the fate of the nanoparticles within the brain, their potential for off-target effects, and whether they might disrupt the normal function of the BBB over time.
-These advanced challenges highlight that the delivery method is an inseparable component of the therapeutic agent, with its own complex safety profile that must be rigorously evaluated.

 References